Jorgenlf/gym_quad/readme.md

 5.  ```pip install gymnasium stable-baselines3 rich numba trimesh python-fcl vispy tensorboard imageio snakeviz scipy pycollada pyglet vtk pyvista trame```

 ### Training an agent:
-The drl environment hyperparameters can be tuned in the main config file: [gym_quad/drl_config.py].
-This is then copied to the [gym_quad/train3d.py] file where one can change certain hyperparameteres to better support training mode and also select the remaining hyperparameters: curriculum training setup, PPO and feature extractor.
+The DRL environment hyperparameters can be tuned in the main config file, `gym_quad/drl_config.py`.
+This is then copied to `gym_quad/train3d.py`, where you can change certain hyperparameteres to better support training mode and also select the remaining hyperparameters: curriculum training setup, PPO and feature extractor.

 For training an agent, run: